atmajs/compo-form/readme.md

 - `content-type` Default is `application/json`.
 Accepts also: `multipart/form-data`
 - `form-type` Default is ''.
 Accepts also `horizontal`, `inline`.
 Refer to the [Bootstrap Forms](http://getbootstrap.com/css/#forms)
 - `offset`.
 Default is 0.
 When form type is `horizontal` this attribute defines the `col` size for labels.
+- `redirect`.
+Default is _empty_.
+When form successfully submits the data it will redict the page to the specified url.

 _Mask interpolation are also supported_